 DOUBLE BIND (D-B) #1

-— Our family made it clear we they were not going to provide what we required, & we didn’t deserve to have our needs met anyway – which we accepted at a very deep level
+— Our family made it clear they were not going to provide what every child needs, & we didn’t deserve to have the needs anyway, which we accepted at a very deep level

 AND yet —

 — Our needs never seem to go away, no matter how hard we try to ignore them.
-And since those original adults didn’t come thru for us, we were on our own, trying to get by as best as little kids can, without the required knowledge or nurturing
+Since those original adults didn’t come thru for us, we were on our own, trying to get by as best as little kids can, without knowledge or nurturing

 — Long ago we gave up hope of ever succeeding at what we were ‘born to be/do”, so now we never go for the brass ring.
 ACoAs are ‘famous’ for being great at what we like to do the least, since it’s not a threat to our core self.
 We think that if we fail at something we don’t care about it won’t matter that much!
 And if we dare reach for the sky, & achieve some success, we find a way to sabotage it.